 Prices: $1.75 to $3.25 each

-What to order: For an autumnal treat, try the chai spice cupcake topped with a cinnamon icing ($3) or throw it waaaay back with their take on the Twinkie ($3.25)
+What to order: For an autumnal treat, try the chai spice cupcake topped with cinnamon icing ($3), or throw it waaay back with Little Jo’s take on the Twinkie ($3.25).

 The Joy of Gluten Free